Title: Family Medicine – Pharmacology: New Drugs; Anticoagulants – Oral; Antimicrobial Resistance

 TOPIC 3: Update on Antimicrobial Resistance.

-Upon completion of this session, using IDSA and SHEA evidence-based guidelines and CDC and WHO surveys, the participant should be able to: COMP, GL, EBM
+Upon completion of this session, using IDSA and SHEA evidence-based guidelines and CDC and WHO surveys, the participant should be able to: EBM, GL, COMP

 - Interpret the pattern of emergence of resistance of certain infecting bacteria.